toppair/peek.nvim/README.md

   update_on_change = true,

+  app = 'webview',          -- 'webview', 'browser', string or a table of strings
+                            -- explained below

   -- relevant if update_on_change is true
   throttle_at = 200000,     -- start throttling when file exceeds this
                             -- amount of bytes in size